 Umar Hameed 22:00

-because ultimately, at the end of the day, sales mechanically is not a difficult thing to do.
-There’s a mindset component, which is a
+Because ultimately, at the end of the day, sales mechanically is not a difficult thing to do.
+There's a mindset component, which is.

 Mike Shelah 22:08

-great way to put it mechanically, it is not difficult at all, I like that.
+A great way to put it mechanically, it is not difficult at all.
+I like that.

 Umar Hameed 22:11

 But people like the internal stuff gets in the way of us executing the things that we need to execute.
-And as leaders, if we monitor that not micromanage, there’s a company in town called boresight, lychee.
-In town, meaning Tyson’s corner ish area, what they did was they brought some software in that looked at what their inside sales people were doing.
+And as leaders if we monitor that not micromanage, there's a company in town called Boresight, Mikey in town, meaning Tyson's corner ish area, what they did was they brought some software in that looked at what their inside sales people were doing.
 So there was a camera looking at their body language.
 They were monitoring what they typed in the computer, and they were recording the calls.
-And the sales rep themselves could actually go rate the call, great call, or challenging call.
-And everybody had turned the webcam up towards the ceiling, because the leadership hadn’t explained what the purpose of the software was.
-It’s not to micromanage you.
-It’s at the end of the week, when we sit down together and say, Mike, why don’t you bring up a call that went really well, let’s look at that call together, see what you did, what was going on, and a call that you found challenging, and then the sales manager can go, Oh, this is why it was challenging.
-When you said this, it went on attention next time, don’t do that.
-So it was all designed to actually give them coaching, give them validation on what they did well, and they did a really good job on one of those calls that went in the Hall of Fame calls that other reps could listen to.
+And the sales rep themselves could actually go rate the call, great call, or challenging called and everybody had turned the webcam up towards the ceiling, because the leadership hadn't explained what the purpose of the software was.
+It's not to micromanage you.
+It's at the end of the week, when we sit down together and say, Mike, why don't you bring up a call that went really well, let's look at that call together, see what you did, what was going on, and a call that you found challenging, and then the sales management go, Oh, this is why it was challenging.
+When you said this, it went on a tangent next time don't do that.
+So it was all designed to actually give them coaching, give them validation on what they did.
+Well, if they did a really good job on one of those calls, that went into the Hall of Fame calls that other reps could listen to.
 And if they had an issue, then the sales manager could actually be a great coach and coach them on something rather than a week later, I had a bad call with this customer.
 What happened?
-Well, he didn’t quite get it.
-And it’s like, no use.
+Well, he didn't quite get it.
+And it's like no use.

 Mike Shelah 23:35